noahehall/multicloud/multicloud.md

 ## security

 - the practice of protecting your intellectual property from unauthorized access, use, or modification
+- set of technical systems, tools, and processes to protect and defend the information and technology assets of an organization
 - Confidentiality: limiting information access and disclosure to authorized users (the right people) and preventing access by unauthorized people
 - practices
   - audit system for changes, unusual access and errors